han-jane/indigo/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>I am a PhD student in Haxby Lab at Dartmouth College, advised by Professor James V. Haxby.
-My current research interest is how we could understand and improve the learning process by using fMRI data and applying hyperalignment method.</p>
+My current research interest is how we could understand and improve the learning process by using fMRI data using naturalistic stimuli and applying hyperalignment method.</p>

 <p>I earned my B.A. in Psychology and English Literature and M.E. in Biomedical Engineering at Sungkyunkwan University .
 At Sungkyunkwan University, I investigated how the brain representation of visual perception is affected by top-down cognition, specifically interpretation of the scene, advised by Professor Won Mok Shim.</p>